 Support for Food Bank Activities

 According to statistics published by Japan’s Ministry of Agriculture, Forestry and Fisheries, around 6.12 million tons of food is wasted per year (estimates in fiscal 2019) in Japan, despite still being edible.
 Meanwhile, many people struggle to consume adequate meals.
 Since 2007, the Kewpie Group has supported food bank* activities run by the NPO Second Harvest Japan and donated goods such as mayonnaise, dressing, and jam.
-In fiscal 2019, nine offices in Japan belonging to three group companies donated to eight food bank groups in several areas.
+In FY2020, Kewpie Group offices in Japan donated to 17 food banks in each of their areas.

 *Food banks accept factory seconds produced during food manufacturing and provide them free of charge to persons in need and welfare facilities such as foster centers.